jacqueline-witwicki/UNGA_Voting_Coincidences_Over_Time/README.md

 2. wourld_countries_2020.shp  ->
-   * This file joins with files that have the (*key1 COUNTRY*)_For_Map.csv naming convention on the three digit country codes.
+   * Using Tableau, this file joins with files that have the (*key1 COUNTRY*)_For_Map.csv naming convention on the three digit country codes.

    * This file contains polygon information that produces a map of the world with 2020 country borders.